mitchross/k3s-argocd-starter/monitoring/victoria-metrics/README.md

    - Adjust resource names, namespaces, or configuration as needed for your environment.
    - The manifests are based on the [official QuickStart guide](https://docs.victoriametrics.com/operator/quick-start/).
    - The HTTPRoute (`httproute.yaml`) is set up for the domain `victoriametrics.vanillax.xyz` and uses the internal gateway.
 Update the hostname or gateway reference as needed for your cluster.
+   - **Note:** The internal service name for VMSingle is `vmsingle-vmsingle.victoria-metrics.svc` (not `vmsingle.victoria-metrics.svc`).
+Use this in all remoteWrite/remoteRead URLs.

 ## Notes
 - All resources use the `victoria-metrics` namespace for clarity and consistency.